 History has entered a new phase.
 The world is in a period of transition.
 All of business is being affected and the future is anything but certain.
 What are we to do?

 The first thing we want to emphasize is that public safety is our highest priority.
 We want to support all efforts to keep people safe.
-That means doing whatever is recommended by health officials to flatten the infection curve, including canceling events and activations during the timeframe required by local ordinances.
+That means doing whatever health officials recommend to flatten the infection curve, including canceling events and activations during the timeframe required by local ordinances.

 People are understandably responding to recent developments with a heightened sense of concern.
 We believe that our collective responsibility is to respond to the crisis by following all local and federal directives, knowing that these directives will greatly impact personal and professional life.
 We are facing new problems that will require new solutions.
 Adapting to these changes quickly will be critically important.
 As a boutique agency, we have a highly responsive team that is well-practiced at working remotely, and we are actively working to position ourselves to be of service.

+During the coming weeks, we will be studying the situation carefully to see when and where some positive action may be possible, whether supporting an essential service or in some other capacity.
 We cannot predict the future, but we can commit to finding creative ways to help.
-During the coming weeks, we will be studying the situation carefully to see when and where some sort of positive action may be possible, whether supporting an essential service or in some other capacity.
-We encourage others to take action as well and we welcome any insights/suggestions for how we can work together to make a positive impact on our industry, the economy, and our communities.
+We encourage others to take action.
+We welcome any insights/suggestions for how we can work together to make a positive impact on our industry, the economy, and our communities.

 Justin, John, and the entire Evolve Team